The award-winning launch campaign for Compac’s new Spectrim solution proves that seeing really is believing.

 MS: Internally we knew that Spectrim was a giant leap on anything in the market, but we needed the market to feel the same way.
 We realised that our audience wanted to see Spectrim in action before believing us.
 Those who did see it were very impressed.
 That’s where the idea of ‘See it to believe it’ came from.

 We had a behind-the-scenes video that showed the audience the value that Spectrim-equipped packhouses were receiving, complemented with the challenges and outcomes from the experts who developed the product.
-After watching the video, we followed-up with an invite to see Spectrim in action, either at a packhouse or at a tradeshow that we were exhibiting at.
+After watching the video, we followed-up with an invite to see Spectrim in action, either at a packhouse or at a tradeshow.

 All the work for this campaign was done in-house, with the exception of the video, which we developed with an agency.
 A lot of work was done by our product management team, who worked closely with our R&D team and launch customers to truly understand Spectrim’s business value.
 We also invested in a marketing automation tool, which enabled us to deliver the campaign and monitor results.

-An interesting aspect of the campaign was that it was predominately delivered online.
-What advantages and/or pitfalls did this present with regard to costing and penetration?
+Another interesting aspect of the campaign was that it was predominately delivered online.
+What advantages and/or pitfalls did this present with regard to cost and penetration?

 The biggest advantage we got from having the campaign online related to the reporting and analytics we could do.
 This really helped measure the return on investment of the campaign and it also helped us create better content, as we could see what was performing well and what wasn’t.